 Springtime is a welcome sight of sunshine & blooming flowers, but unfortunately for some of us, this means the dreaded allergy season is here.
 So how do we keep from feeling miserable during such a beautiful time of year?

-After a long winter, and an even longer quarantine, nothing feels better than spending time outdoors during spring.
+After a long winter, nothing feels better than spending time outdoors during spring.

 Unless you have seasonal allergies.